-ADMINISTRATION 1581/page 2 of 4 Domestic Violence
+ADMINISTRATION 1581/page 2 of 4 Victim of Domestic or Sexual Violence Leave

 Nothing in the Uniform Domestic Violence Policy and Policy and Regulation 1581 - Section A. shall preclude an employee from contacting 911 in emergency situations.
 HROs shall remind employees to contact 911 if they feel they are in immediate danger.